 Purposes of this Blog

-The Flee from Christian Fundamentalism blog is targeted to and dedicated to the following:
+The Flee from Christian Fundamentalism blog is targeted at and dedicated to the following:

 (A) Informing Americans about the ideological belief systems of Christian fundamentalism, conservative evangelicalism, and the Religious Right.

-(B) Describing and denouncing the evils, abuses, oppression, excesses, and hurts they cause to people made in God’s image.
+(B) Describing, denouncing, and rebuking the evils, abuses, oppression, excesses, and harms Christian fundamentalism, conservative evangelicalism, and the Religious Right inflict on people made in God’s image.

 (C) Encouraging the remaining 12 percent of young adults (high school graduates and college graduates), as well as older adults, to leave their Christian fundamentalist and conservative evangelical churches throughout the United States, thereby eventually depopulating both their churches and the so-called Religious Right.
 The ignorance, bigotry, hatred, spiritual abuse, outright lies, distortions of truth, and concealment of truth in Christian fundamentalism, conservative evangelicalism, and the Religious Right cannot continue if there are no people left in their pews to love ignorance and falsehoods, deceive people, hate their neighbors, and abuse people in the name of Jesus.